 In addition to causing stinging and burning sensations, dry eye may affect your vision.
-At David J. Fuerst, MD, Inc., the board-certified ophthalmologists David Fuerst, MD, and Nicole Fuerst, MD, utilize state-of-the-art tools and techniques to diagnose and manage dry eye to alleviate symptoms and improve eye health and vision.
+At Fuerst Eye Center, the board-certified ophthalmologists David Fuerst, MD, and Nicole Fuerst, MD, utilize state-of-the-art tools and techniques to diagnose and manage dry eye to alleviate symptoms and improve eye health and vision.
 To schedule a consultation with the experienced and compassionate team, call the office in Glendale or West Covina, California, or request an appointment online today.

 If your tears aren’t able to provide adequate lubrication for your eyes, you may develop dry eye, which is a common eye condition.
 Your lack of lubrication may develop because of a decrease in tear production or change in the quality of your tears.